evkx/evkx.github.io/content/technology/battery/charging/_index.md

 navicon: bi-battery-charging
 ---
 <!-- markdownlint-disable MD033 -->
 Charging an EV battery involves the movement of electric charge carriers, such as electrons and ions, between the battery's electrodes.
-The battery consists of two electrodes, a cathode, and an anode, separated by an electrolyte.
+The battery has two electrodes, a cathode and an anode, separated by an electrolyte.

 During the charging process, electrons flow from the charging source (e.g., charging station) to the cathode, where they are stored in the cathode material.
 At the same time, positive ions in the electrolyte flow from the cathode to the anode through the separator.